-

 the repatriation of Japanese forces.
 In January 1947 he attended the Amphibious Warfare

 School.
-After graduation he reported to Pensacola, Florida, for assignment{:1s \Viation
+After graduation he reported to Pensacola, Florida, for assignmentsas Aviation

 Safety Officer.
 He attended the Air Command and Staff College at the Air University in

-Montgomery, Alabana in 1948.
+Montgomery, Alabama in 1948.
 Upon completion of the course in 1949, he was ordered to

 Squadron 214.